TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 (Subsec:SignOfQuadForm)=
 ## Diagonalization of quadratic forms

-Let's consider an example, to get some feeling for what is going on.
+Let us first consider an example, to get some feeling for what is going on.

 ::::{prf:example}
 :label: Ex:QuadForms:CompleteSquares